xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 ### For an existing User

-To enable SSO for an existing memeber, follow these steps:
+To enable SSO for an existing member, follow these steps:

 1. Go to **Settings** > **User Management**.